-Minimum Indicative Export Quota (MIEQ) for 2017/18 and maximum Admissible Export Quantity (MAEQ) for 2018/19, 2019/20, 2020/21, 2021/22 Figure 3: India's sugar exports and subsidised export quotas over the past five years.
-Source: S&P Global, WTO \$850m Internal transport subsidy (linked):

-\$700m in 2018/19 and 2020/21 Economic support from the Indian government to the Indian Sugar sector from 2014/15 to 2020/21:
+Exports Minimum Indicative Export Quota (MIEQ) for 2017/18 and maximum Admissible Export Quantity (MAEQ) for 2018/19, 2019/20, 2020/21, 2021/22 Figure 3: India's sugar exports and subsidised export quotas over the past years.
+Source: S&P Global, WTO Economic support from the Indian government to the Indian Sugar sector from 2014/15 to 2020/21: \$1.2bn in production subsidies \$1.5bn in export subsidies \$400m for buffer stocks SUSTAINABILITY

-\$1.2 billion on Production subsidies

-\$1.5 billion on export subsidies

-\$400 million on buffer stocks

-SUSTAINABILITY

-India - third water waster from all sugar producers worldwide1.
+India - third water waster from all sugar producers worldwide.

 Sugar cane farmers in India have the possibility to use about 40 pesticides that have never been approved or have been banned in the EU.
 1. The Wire Science.
 13 July 2021.
 A water crisis is hiding behind India's sugar dominance.
+Sugar cane burning remains a widespread agricultural practice, causing air pollution and negative health outcomes among local populations and field workers.
+Source: S&P Global, WTO